You are currently signed in as .

 Corporate Community Relations Directors

 Corporations, both large and small, have recognized the benefits of maintaining a positive image with their employees, shareholders and competing businesses.
 Many corporations today also work hard to uphold this image with the public as well.
-Corporate community relations directors are responsible for developing and implementing strategies to establish good relations between their employer and the community.
+Corporate community relations directors develop and implement strategies to establish good relations between their employer and the community.
 They act as a company liaison to the community, other businesses, the government, the media, and various interest groups.

 Some corporate community relations departments have programs that promote a particular business product or service.
 The computer giant IBM, for example, has taken an interest in boosting the computer science skills of high schools students by providing free access to computer science resources.
 Other companies may task their corporate community relations team to implement programs or sponsor events unrelated to their main business practice.
-For example, LaSalle Bank, part of a major worldwide banking conglomerate, has long been a major sponsor of many sporting and family-oriented events in the Chicago area, such as the Chicago Marathon, the Shamrock Shuffle, the Winter WonderFest, and various concerts.
+For example, Bank of America, has long been a major sponsor of many sporting and family-oriented events.
+In the Chicago area, it sponsors events such as the Chicago Marathon, the Shamrock Shuffle, and various concerts.
 While these events enrich the lives of many Chicagoans, especially in the areas of sports and culture, they also provide priceless promotion, name recognition, and positive public relations for the corporation.

 Corporate community relations directors also recognize the benefits of working within the local community the company serves.
 Directors employed by Target Corporation, for example, help improve local schools, libraries, and neighborhood music programs by developing programs that provide assistance through financial or product donations and matching grants.